xssnick/ton-payment-network/README.md

 - The logic of conditional payments is executed **offchain** when both parties agree.
 - If there is a **disagreement**, the same logic is executed **onchain** by the smart contract.

+##### Onchain Uncooperative Close

+An **uncooperative channel close** happens when one of the parties becomes unresponsive or refuses to close the channel properly.
+This process is handled fully onchain and consists of **four key stages**:

+1. **Initiation**
+   One of the parties sends an `uncooperative close` transaction to the onchain contract —
+   for example, if the counterparty hasn’t responded for a long time.

+2. **Quarantine Phase**
+   Once the transaction is committed, the channel enters a `quarantine` period.
+   During this time, both parties can submit their **latest known state** of the channel.
+  - If one party submits an **older state**, the other party can provide a **newer one**.
+  - In such a case, the first party is considered dishonest and will be **fined**.

+3. **Settlement Phase**
+   After the quarantine period ends, the `settlement` phase begins.
+   Each party can now submit **resolutions of active virtual channels**, if available.
+   This ensures that all pending offchain payments are properly accounted for.

+4. **Final Closure**
+   When the settlement is complete, any side could send a final closure signal to the contract.
+   The onchain channel is closed, both sides receive their remaining balances,
+   and the contract becomes **empty and finalized**.

+This mechanism ensures fair handling of disputes and protects both parties from data manipulation or malicious behavior.

 ##### Virtual Channels and Onchain Settlement